 However, one of the most important things about using a protective cover is how effective it is.

 Studies show that most strong covers can protect your panels from hail up to one inch in diameter, which is about the size of a large marble or small gumball.

-On average, these types of covers are between 80 and 90 percent effective against debris such as hail and heavy rain when they’re not equipped with an awning or roof overhang.
+On average, these solar panel covers are between 80 and 90 percent effective against debris, hail, and heavy rain.

 The best way to clean these covers is by spraying them with a hose and wiping it down every now and then.